Gijs6/school.gijs6.nl/site/6VWO/TW1/entl_literatuur.md

 As spring arrives, the family's situation improves.
 The creature continues to secretly help them and study them.
 He imagines that if he could first master their language, they might not care about his appearance and accept him.

 One day, a woman (Safie) wearing a dark veil arrives at the cottage.
 When Felix sees her, he is very happy.
 She doesn't speak the family's language, but is welcomed anyway.
 She tries to learn from the cottagers, and the creature learns with her.
 Felix gives her lessons and reads her *Ruins of Empires*.
 Through these lessons, the creature learns about human society, wealth, poverty, kings, slaves, good and evil.
 He becomes both fascinated and troubled, because humans can be both kind and cruel.
-He realises he has no family, no money, no friends and a frightening appearance.
+He realises he has no family, no money, no friends, and a frightening appearance.

-The creature begins to understand love, family and human relations.
+The creature begins to understand love, family, and human relations.
 The more he learns, the more miserable he becomes.
 He finds that knowledge only brings pain.
 But he still adores the cottagers (he calls them "my protectors") who represent everything beautiful and good to him.

 ---

 The creature also learns the family's story.
 The old man used to be wealthy and respected in France.
 His son (Felix) and Agatha grew up wealthy and lived in Paris.

 Their happiness ended because of Safie's father (a Turkish merchant), who was imprisoned by the French government.
-Felix saw the trial, was outraged by the injustice and dedicated himself to rescuing him.
+Felix saw the trial, was outraged by the injustice, and dedicated himself to rescuing him.
 When visiting the merchant in prison, Safie expressed gratitude to Felix, who was moved by her beauty.
 Her father promised they could marry if Felix saved him.

 Felix succeeded and guided them from Paris through France and Italy.
 Safie and Felix grew close, but her father intended to take her back to Turkey.
 When Felix was exiled, Safie left Italy alone with money and jewels.
 Her helper died on the way, but she finally reached safety near the cottage.

 ---

-Around August, the creature finds some books in the woods: *Paradise Lost*, *Plutarch's Lives*, and *The Sorrows of Werter*.
+Around August, the creature finds some books in the woods: *Paradise Lost*, *Plutarch's Lives*, and *The Sorrows of Werther*.
 From *Paradise Lost*, he learns about religion and spirituality, but takes it as "true history" rather than fiction.
 From *Plutarch's Lives*, he learns about society and the importance of perspective and education.
-From *The Sorrows of Werter*, he learns about domestic life, death and darker emotions.
+From *The Sorrows of Werther*, he learns about domestic life, death, and darker emotions.

 He also finds Frankenstein's journal describing his creation.
 Reading it fills him with horror and despair as he sees himself as a monstrous, abandoned being, unlike any human.

 The family grows happier, especially with Safie's arrival.
 The creature's knowledge increases, but so does his awareness of his appearance.
 In the winter, he plans to reveal himself when the blind old man is alone, hoping his blindness will allow him to judge the creature by words rather than appearance.

 The creature nervously approaches the cottage and asks for shelter.
 De Lacey speaks kindly and offers help.
 The creature tells him of his loneliness, hoping to gain the family's trust.
-But then, Felix, Agatha and Safie return and are horrified: Agatha faints, Safie runs away and Felix attacks him.
+But then, Felix, Agatha, and Safie return, and are horrified: Agatha faints, Safie runs away, and Felix attacks him.
 The creature escapes to his hut, heartbroken and rejected.
 He thinks they might still accept him if he approaches more carefully, but when he returns, the cottage is deserted.
 Out of revenge, he sets it on fire.

 The creature curses his creator for giving him life and declares eternal hate toward humanity and Frankenstein.
-He travels towards Frankenstein's home in Geneva, suffering from hunger, cold and loneliness.
+He travels towards Frankenstein's home in Geneva, suffering from hunger, cold, and loneliness.
 At one point, he saves a drowning girl, but instead of gratitude, a man shoots him.

 Near Geneva, the creature meets a small boy.
-He hopes the boy won't fear him, but the boy screams, calls him a monster and reveals his father is Frankenstein.
-The creature kills the boy, finds a picture of a woman on him and plants it on another woman to frame her for the murder.
+He hopes the boy won't fear him, but the boy screams, calls him a monster, and reveals his father is Frankenstein.
+The creature kills the boy, finds a picture of a woman on him, and plants it on another woman to frame her for the murder.

 At the end, the creature tells Frankenstein he will not stop his violence unless Frankenstein creates a female companion for him.